 In order to comply with the Sarbanes-Oxley Act of 2002 ("SOX Act"), our management is responsible for establishing and maintaining adequate internal control over financial reporting to provide reasonable assurance regarding the reliability of our financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles in the United States.
 We may in the future discover areas of our internal financial and accounting controls and procedures that need improvement.
 Our internal control over financial reporting will not prevent or detect all error and all fraud.
-A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
-All control systems have inherent limitations, and, accordingly, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will be detected.
+A control system's objectives will be met.
+All control systems have inherent limitations, and, accordingly, no evaluation of controls can provide solute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will be detected.
 If we are unable to maintain proper and effective internal controls, we may not be able to produce accurate financial statements on a timely basis, which could adversely affect our ability to operate our business and could result in regulatory action.

-We have identified material weaknesses in our internal control over financial reporting in both fiscal years 2017 and 2016.
-If we fail to remediate the material weakness we identified in fiscal year 2017, or if our remedial measures do not continue to be sufficient to address the material weakness we identified in fiscal year 2016 and subsequently remediated in fiscal year 2017, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal control over financial reporting, the accuracy and timeliness of our financial reporting may be adversely affected.
+We have previously identified material weaknesses in our internal control over financial reporting in both fiscal years 2017 and 2016.
+Although we believe these material weaknesses have since been remediated, if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal control over financial reporting, the accuracy and timeliness of our financial reporting may be adversely affected.